andreamussap/everypillreminder/docs/main_menu.md

 - The name of the user logged in
 - The account that the user is logged (Google, Facebook, or Guest)
 - Information about your **EveryPill Reminder** account (Free or Premium)
-- A backgroud image, which is the same image that you use on your Google or Facebook profile.
+- A background image, which is the same image that you use on your Google or Facebook profile.

 ## Please rate this App